kgunasek-projects/Statistica-PMML/README.md

 ## License<a name="license"></a>

-The PMML code in this repository is under a BSD-style license, refer to [LICENSE](https://github.com/kgunasek-projects/Statistica-PMML4/blob/master/LICENSE).
+The PMML code in this repository is under a BSD-style licensel; refer to [LICENSE](https://github.com/kgunasek-projects/Statistica-PMML4/blob/master/LICENSE).